Good morning ladies!

 I am so excited for this week.
 I always struggled in the friendship department.
 For years, I would beg God to give me a friend.
 A person who I could hang out with, be close with, do life with.
 I went through a very lonely season a couple of years ago.
 I didn’t really have any close friends and I remember dropping Mary off at Pre-K one morning and crying the whole way home.
 I specifically remember asking God to help me be ok with being alone in the girlfriend department.
 I remember repeating through my tears, all the way home, “You are enough, You are enough for me God.”

 And that season lasted a couple of years, but God truly worked in my life, teaching me to enjoy my husband and my children.
-I really am blessed with Joseph.
-We were best friends before we started dating.
-Our relationship is super unique because he is not just my husband, he truly is my best friend.

 In the last couple of years, God has brought some pretty amazing women into my life.
 For years I tried to force friendships.
 I would put up a front and pretend like I loved everything you loved because then I felt like you would think I was the best person in the world ha!
 If you loved pink, I loved pink.
 If you loved to craft, I loved to craft.
 Newsflash…..Maggie IS NOT crafty!